Apoll011/Alex/SKILLS.md

     enabled = self.config("enabled")
     message = self.config("message")

-    #Access setting values (SEtting values are avaliable only for the skill, unlike the config with the user will be able to change using an interface.)
+    #Access setting values (Setting values are avaliable only for the skill, unlike the config with the user will be able to change using an interface.)
     api_key = self.setting("hidden_config")

     #Save a new value on a normal setting